-Children participate well and independently select activities of their choosing.
-They are confident to share their ideas and experiences during circle time.
-All children work well together, especially when playing games and sharing toys, and they take turns co-operatively.
-Children are well behaved and help to put toys away.
+All children are willing to participate and independently select activities of their choice.
+All children are confident and share their ideas and experiences during circle time and willing share toys and with their friends.
+All children work well together specially when playing games and take turns co-operatively.
+All children are well behave and help to put toys away.
 Older and more able children help and show younger children how to play games.
-All children are developing good independence skills.
+All children are developing good personal skills.